yash9111/questdb.io/docs/connect/overview.md

 The fastest way to insert data into QuestDB is using the InfluxDB Line Protocol (ILP).

-This is a insert-only protocol that bypasses SQL `insert` statements achieving higher throughput.
+It is an insert-only protocol that bypasses SQL `insert` statements achieving higher throughput.

 ```shell